Adhesive and sealant formulations depend on raw materials and chemicals. So what’s happening in this often turbulent industry?

 The slow recovery from the historic downturn in residential construction continues in 2016.
 In the mid-2000s, increasing prices and easy credit led to a rush of investment in residential construction.
 At the end of 2005, new residential investment accounted for an unsustainable 6.5% of GDP above its long-term rate.
 After dropping to a historic low of under 2.6% of GDP in 2010, it has since rebounded to 3.6%.

-Both single- and multi-family housing starts have recovered from their lows of 550,000/year at the end of 2008 to 1.2 million currently.
-In 2015, existing home sales were 5.9% higher than 2014, with 5.25 million sold.
-New home sales were up even more, at 14.6% in 2015 with 500,000 units sold.
-Employment gains, record low interest rates and low inventory of existing homes for sale continue to be supportive of the new home market.
-However, as Figure 1 shows, new home sales and starts remain well below their 2005 peak.
+The recovery from the historic downturn in residential construction continues in 2017, but the sector remains at only 75% of its peak in 2006.
+Both single- and multi-family housing starts have recovered from their lows of 550,000 per year at the end of 2008 to a forecasted 1.35 million for 2017.
+In 2016, existing home sales were 3.8% higher than 2015, with 5.45 million units sold.
+New home sales were up even more 12% in 2016 with 561,000 units sold.
+Employment gains, continuing low interest rates and low inventory of existing homes (especially starter homes) for sale continue to be supportive of the new home market.

-Other factors are limiting buyers, including price appreciation (up 5.4% year over year as of July), low inventory and more stringent loan criteria.
-In addition, demographic changes among buyers are influencing the market.
+Nevertheless, other factors continue to limit growth, including price appreciation (up 5.5% year-over-year as of April 2017), low inventory and more stringent loan criteria.
+In addition, demographic changes among buyers and their preferences are changing the market.

-Home ownership rates continue to decline; this is most evident in those under the age of 45.
-Currently, the number of Americans owning their own house is under 62.9%—the lowest level since the mid-1960s—and well down from the peak of 69% in 2005.
-Those under 45 owning homes now are about 7% lower than the historical norms.
-This demographic shift toward renting has implications as to the type of housing stock being produced, mainly an increase of multi-family units for rent, and is influencing the trend toward smaller new single-family homes.
+Home ownership rates have stabilized but are still low, particularly for those under the age of 45, compared to their historical average.
+Currently, the number of Americans owning their own house is at 63.9%, up from its lowest level since the mid-1960s but well below the peak of 69% in 2005.
+Those under 45 years old owning homes now are about 7% less than the historical norms, but that has begun to improve as well.
+The demographic shift toward renting led to an increase in the construction of multi-family units for rent in recent years.
+Homebuilders have responded to the demand for starter homes by building smaller, new single-family homes to meet a lower price point to compete with renting.

-The unemployment rate for the construction industry was 4.5% in July, slightly lower than the current overall rate of 4.9%.
+The unemployment rate for the construction industry was at 4.5% in June 2016, slightly lower than the current overall rate of 4.9%.
 Labor costs for builders are climbing due to many skilled workers leaving during the extended downturn in construction, offsetting lower costs of raw materials.

 August 1, 2016 – The transportation and construction sectors led adhesives and sealants growth in 2015